nickjalbert/recipes/mains/seitan.md

 * simmer for 45 min in olive oil, veggie stock, and soy sauce
 * Let rest in fridge for 8 hours

 * Result 1: May 21, 2021 - This came out overly dense.
-I suspect I could add a bit more broth and wash it better.
+I suspect I could knead it more, wash it better, and add a bit more broth.
 Still very tasty; pan fried slices in a store-bought garlic wing sauce and made little sandwiches on baguette with cheese, tomato, lettuce, and mustard.

 ## Changes